 Despite the interest costs, there are a few advantages of student loan debt.

 Government loans may provide various deferment programs that may allow you to reduce or freeze monthly payments until your income is able to manage the standard repayment amounts.

 Under a loan forgiveness plan, the remaining balance of your loan will be forgiven after a certain number of years.
 Getting a large balance forgiven can be huge savings.

-Another benefit of student loans is that you can deduct a portion the interest on them from your income at tax-time.
+Another benefit of student loans is that you can deduct a portion of the interest on them from your income at tax time.
 That reduces the effective interest rate on the loan.